henrydwright/six-fingertips/blogpost.md

     Make changes to @_Layout.cshtml only so that the header uses the NHS transactional service header as detailed on @https://service-manual.nhs.uk/design-system/components/header
     ```
     * It does half a job, but doesn't remove the navigation elements.
 I just copy and paste from the docs instead as it's far quicker.
+    * I manually remove the reference to Frutiger in the CSS as I don't have a license for it
+    * I generate a new logo to replace the NHS logo in the header using Copilot on my laptop.
+It doesn't want to generate a hand with six fingers - clearly they've been prompted quite strongly to get the hands right.
+    * With a bit of additional help it can now start answering useful queries.
+It now has access to all the data it needs in theory, however LLMs are famously weak at arithmetic and arithmeic reasoning.
+By default the answers are astoundingly poor - inventing figures that have never ever existed.
+    * In the debug interface of Azure AI Foundry I try the same agent design but add the code interpreter tool.
+This is slightly better at simple queries, but still fails at things I'd expect a GCSE Maths student to pass.
+    * For example, with the code interpreter tool enabled, I ask the agent to create a graph showing male and female population history over the last five years.
+The AI correctly identifies the API calls to make to retrieve this data.
+But it misses a reasoning step and just displays the 0-4 population.
+* I want to publish this but I don't want it to bankrupt me so I want to add a limit to the API to stop API calls after a certain total cost
+    * I've asked AI a few questions which have set me in the right direction, but I actually do want to learn this so this time I'm going to implement myself and maybe get AI involved if I screw it up.
+    * Doing this yourself requires a lot more rabbit holes and reading to find what's relevant.
+I feel like I understand the potential pitfalls a lot more than if I'd just let AI do this though.
+    * I understand enough now to know that the code that the AI generated for me doesn't quite do what I want.
+However, I can now use bits of it to get to what I want.
+    * I did it!
+The satisfaction is much greater when you do it yourself!